berkinkinay/berkinkinay/README.md

 - I really love new techs and use these new stuff in my new porjects👨‍💻

-- I’m learning `SQL, React Native` nowadays💫
+- I’m learning `React Native` nowadays💫

 - Fun fact: I love watching movies/series and playing video games⚡